By Ken Go

 Closing costs are the fees for the services and expenses required to finalize a mortgage.
-You’ll have to pay closing costs whether you buy a home or refinance.
-There are so called Non-re occurring and Re- occuring fees.
-For those who are refinancing and a No Closing Cost Fees, that only pertain to the Non re occurring fees like your lender fees, escrow fees and title fees, I call them one time fees.
-To get to a no cost loan, the lender will bump the rate slightly higher to cover your one time closing cost.
-Therefore understanding how to get a no cost loan is critical if your refinancing.
+You will have to pay closing costs whether you buy a home or refinance.
+There are so called non-re occurring and Re-occurring fees.
+For those who are refinancing and a No Closing Cost Fees, that only pertain to the Non re occurring fees like your lender fees, escrow fees and title fees, I call them one-time fees.
+To get to a no cost loan, the lender will bump the rate slightly higher to cover your one-time closing cost.
+Therefore, understanding how to get a no cost loan is critical if your refinancing.
 The rest of the fees like your Property Taxes, Insurance and Loan Interest are called Re occurring fees because the homebuyers will have to pay them on a refinance regardless.

 How much are closing costs?

 Average closing costs for the buyer run between about 2% and 3% of the loan amount.
 That means, on a $300,000 home purchase, you would pay from $6,000 to $9,000 in closing costs.

 The most cost-effective way to cover your closing costs is to pay them out-of-pocket as a one-time expense.
 You may be able to finance them by folding them into the loan, if the lender allows, but then you’ll pay interest on those costs through the life of the mortgage.

 When buying a home, you can comparison shop and negotiate some of the fees to lower your closing costs.
 Your lender is required to outline your closing costs in the Loan Estimate you receive when you first apply for the loan and in the Closing Disclosure document you receive in the days before the settlement.
 Review them closely and ask questions about anything you don’t understand.

 Here are the fees that the buyer’s closing costs can include: